Resources

 3. Offsite user engagement

-Since you can target unregistered or anonymous users (provided they have subscribed to receiving these notifications), browser push notifications constitute the most crucial means to acquire new users for your website.
+Since you can target unregistered or anonymous users (provided they have subscribed to receive these notifications), browser push notifications constitute the most crucial means to acquire new users for your website.

-While a data-driven approach will add more meat to your browser push notification strategy, harnessing the power of AI can help you drive far more personalised, contextualised, and timely campaigns.
+While a data-driven approach will add more meat to your browser push notification strategy, harnessing the power of AI can help you drive far more personalized, contextualized, and timely campaigns.

 Unlock unmatched customer experiences,